aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 ```

-the rust equivalent would be slightly uglier, because generators can't have continuation arguments
+The Rust equivalent would be slightly uglier because generators can't have continuation arguments

 ```rust
 fn something(Socket socket) -> AsyncResult<String> {